flyway/flywaydb.org/documentation/concepts/check.md

 For example:

 ```
-./flyway check -code '-check.majorTolerance=3' '-check.majorRules=L034'
+./flyway check -code '-check.majorTolerance=3' '-check.majorRules=L034,L042'
 ```

-This will fail if rule `L034` is violated 4 or more times across all scanned migartion scripts.
+This will fail if rules `L034` and `L042` are violated 4 or more times in total across all scanned migration scripts.